-The death of this promising film star would remain unsolved and has since gone down in the annals of history as a Hollywood tragedy.
-But murder in Los Angeles had become as common as movie premieres, and even outside of the film industry, there were numerous reports of murders committed by members of organised crime families, drug dealers and pimps.
+The death of this promising film star would remain unsolved, and has since gone down in the annals of history as a Hollywood tragedy.
+But murder in Los Angeles had become as common as movie premieres, and even outside of the film industry, there were numerous reports of murders committed by members of organised crime families, drug dealers, and pimps.
 And yet despite witnessing the autopsy of Thelma Todd, nothing could prepare Underwood for the sight of Elizabeth Short, another attractive young woman reduced to pieces of meat, her internal organs now on display for the curious reporter to see.
-She had never seen such brutal violence before, but at the time that Todd took her last breath, a series of murders more than two thousand miles away displayed the same kind of vicious dismemberment and calculating unveiling of the crime scene as that of Short.
+She had never seen such a brutal display of violence, but at the time that Todd took her last breath in 1935, a series of murders more than two thousand miles away displayed the same kind of vicious dismemberment, and calculating unveiling of the crime scene, as that of Short.
 It was a horror spree that would bring the long and illustrious career of a revered law veteran to a disappointing conclusion, and yet much like the death of the Black Dahlia, it was one that both fascinated and repulsed the public in equal measures.

 The media would make comparisons between the murders committed by the Mad Butcher and that of the Black Dahlia a decade later.
 In both cases, the bodies had been found naked, exposed for the whole world to see, while the torso and genitals had been mutilated and dismembered.
 Yet while the victims of Cleveland had been seemingly picked at random, the death of Elizabeth Short was clearly intentional, personal, even sexual.
 The victims of the thirties crime spree were selected because they would not be missed, but the killer of Short had left her body on display.
 They wanted her death to be known.
-But much like the Mad Butcher, and their earlier counterpart Jack the Ripper, the man who took Short’s life then taunted the police and media with letters that proved that they were the one in control.
-Neither Jack the Ripper nor the Mad Butcher were ever positively identified, the killers having long ago taken the truth to their graves, and now the Los Angeles Police Department faced similar pressure in the hunt for the Black Dahlia Avenger.
+But much like the Mad Butcher, and their earlier counterpart Jack the Ripper, the man who took Short’s life then taunted the police and media with letters that proved that the killer was the one in control.
+Neither Jack the Ripper, nor the Mad Butcher, were ever positively identified, the killers having long since taken the truth to their graves, and now the Los Angeles Police Department faced similar pressure in the hunt for the Black Dahlia Avenger.

 Her health began to improve during her time by the beach, and so she was determined to spend as much time away from Massachusetts as possible.
-Events took an unexpected turn when they received a letter from Cleo, who had apparently not taken his own life a decade earlier but had moved out to California to start a new life.
+Events took an unexpected turn when they received a letter from Cleo, who had apparently not taken his own life a decade earlier, and had moved out to California to start over.
 While the rest of the family were dismissive about allowing him back into their lives, it was clear that Elizabeth was curious about rekindling her relationship with her estranged father.
 But even as life looked like it was returning to some kind of normality, once again there was tragedy around the corner.
-The world was already at war with Germany and the Axis powers, but once again the United States had been reluctant to enter the conflict, yet this would change on 7 December 1941 when Japan launched an attack on the Pearl Harbor naval base in Hawaii.
+The world was already at war with Germany and the Axis powers, and again the United States had been reluctant to enter the conflict, yet this would change on 7 December 1941, when Japan launched an attack on the Pearl Harbour naval base in Hawaii.
 With this act, the United States formerly joined the Second World War.
-‘President Roosevelt, with Vice President Henry A. Wallace and Speaker Sam Rayburn seated behind him, appeared before a bank of microphones and uttered words of history,’ recalled American Magazine.
+‘President Roosevelt, with Vice President, Henry A. Wallace, and Speaker, Sam Rayburn, seated behind him, appeared before a bank of microphones and uttered words of history,’ recalled American Magazine.
 ‘With the gravity the urgency of the moment required, the President said, ‘Yesterday, 7 December 1941, a date which will live in infamy, the United States of America was suddenly and deliberately attacked by naval and air forces of the Empire of Japan.’’